meiyor/DeepGaze-Text-Embedding-Map/README.md

 python create_centerbias.py
 python create_centerbias_TEM.py
 ```
-Now, you are ready to the training! and you can run:
+Now, you are ready to the training! and you can run this:
 ```python
 python run_dgII_evaluation_plus_TEM.py
 ```